KIPAC/Physics89L/docs/setup.md

    1. miniconda (recommened)
 	  1. You wil have to use the terminal window to install miniconda, it isn't complicated, but that might be new to some of you.
 	  2. You will have to install a few extra data analysis packages by hand, again, it isn't complicated.
    2. anaconda
 	  1. You won't need the terminal window, and the installation will install all the packages you need (and a whole lot more)
-2. The notebooks and data for this course
+2. The notebooks and data for this course, there are three ways you can access these:
+   1. Using the git tool
+   2. Using the github-desktop tool
+   3. Downloading them from the repository directly

+## Installing python and a python package manager on your computer

+Python is the standard programming language for doing data analysis in most of physics and astronomy.
+It is very easy to get started with, so if you are completely new to Python, don't worry.
+We won't be doing anything terribly fancy with python and we will take care to explain the things that we do.

+One of the advantages of python is that there is a huge python-based software ecosystem that includes some great data analysis tools.
+In particular we will be using a few of these python packages in this class.

+- numpy: (i.e., "numerical python") a package for doing mathematical computations and manipulations
+- scipy: (i.e., "scientific python") a scientific tool-kit for python
+- matplotlib: a graphics and plotting package

+Depending on how you install python, you might have to install these packages seperately.
+Fortunatly, there are some great tools to manage python packages.
+We will be using the "conda" tool.

 ### Option 1:  Installing 'miniconda'